Inorganic fertilizers, also known as synthetic or chemical fertilizers, are manufactured products that provide essential nutrients to plants.

 (8) Calcium ammonium nitrate

-(b) Fertilizers which are rich in potassium are called potassium fertilizer and example is nitrate of potash – Kcl 50%K2O
+(b) Fertilizers which are rich in potassium are called potassium fertilizers and an example is nitrate of potash – Kcl 50%K2O inorganic fertilizers

 (c) inorganic Fertilizers which are rich in phosphorus are called phosphorus fertilizers and examples include: